spatie/laravel-route-discovery/docs/installation-setup.md

 ## A word on performance

-Because the internals of this package heavily use PHP reflection, there is a small performance hit, which locally in most cases isn't notable.
-In a production environment, we highly recommend [caching your routes](https://laravel.com/docs/8.x/routing#route-caching).
+Discovering routes during each application request may have a small impact on performance.
+For increased performance, we highly recommend [caching your routes](https://laravel.com/docs/8.x/routing#route-caching) as part of your deployment process.